-	Ohio State University is regionally accredited by the North Central Association of Colleges and Schools.
+Ohio State University is regionally accredited by the Higher Learning Commission (HLC).

-Ohio University offers associate, baccalaureate and master degrees entirely online through OHIO Online.
-Associate’s degrees include science and business management.
+Ohio University offers associate, bachelor’s and master degrees entirely online through OHIO Online.
+Associate degrees include science and business management.
 Bachelor’s degree options include criminal justice and nursing.
 Master’s degree offerings include civil engineering and sports administration.

 Resources online students have access to include technical support, academic advising, accessibility services, career services, an online writing lab, online tutoring and multiple online libraries with librarians available via live chat, via email or over the phone.